 - If you're fairly new to quinoa, here's a step by step fluffy keen-wahhh tutorial for perfect quinoa every time.

-- Rinse a cup of quinoa in a sieve/strainer, drain, and allow to dry on a few sheets of paper towels.
+- Rinse a cup of quinoa in a mesh sieve/strainer, drain, and allow to dry on a few sheets of paper towels.
 Drying time will vary, I usually rinse, strain, and just walk away.

 - Once dry, toss quinoa into a pot and allow it to toast on medium heat for just a minute or so, while stirring.
 You don't quite want to brown it, just a light toasting.